DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-a computing environment (See FIG. 3–4 and paragraphs 118–121) configured to onboard service providers and service requesters and store their data (See FIG. 6A and FIG. 7A, wherein service providers and service requesters register for the service, and FIG. 6G and FIG. 7G, wherein profile data is displayed, thereby indicating that the onboarding information is stored);
+onboarding service providers and service requesters and storing data of the service providers and the service requesters (See FIG. 6A and FIG. 7A, wherein service providers and service requesters register for the service, and FIG. 6G and FIG. 7G, wherein profile data is displayed, thereby indicating that the onboarding information is stored);

-a matching engine (See FIG. 3–4 and paragraphs 118–121) configured to receive a service request from a service requester (See paragraph 29, wherein “the homeowner 105 uses the homeowner mobile device 110 via the network cloud 115 to submit a work request to the work assignment server”) and match the request to a subset of service providers based on specific criteria (See paragraph 29, wherein “the work assignment server 120 helps the homeowner 105 locate a worker to complete the homeowner's job by associating the available driver locations 160 with the homeowner's work request to find an available driver in proximity to the requested work location”); and
+receiving a service request from a service requester of the service requesters (See paragraph 29, wherein “the homeowner 105 uses the homeowner mobile device 110 via the network cloud 115 to submit a work request to the work assignment server”) and matching the service request to a subset of the service providers based on an analysis of the service request in relation to specific criteria to identify the subset of the service providers suitable for the service request based on the analysis (See paragraph 29, wherein “the work assignment server 120 helps the homeowner 105 locate a worker to complete the homeowner's job by associating the available driver locations 160 with the homeowner's work request to find an available driver in proximity to the requested work location”); and

-a lifecycle engine (See FIG. 3–4 and paragraphs 118–121) configured to notify the selected service provider of the selection and the start of services (See paragraph 29, wherein “the work assignment server sends a job notification to one of the available drivers in the list of available drivers 150 selected according to the available driver notification priorities”),
+notifying the subset of the service providers of the match and a start of services (See paragraph 29, wherein “the work assignment server sends a job notification to one of the available drivers in the list of available drivers 150 selected according to the available driver notification priorities”),

-receive a start acceptance from the service provider (See paragraph 29, wherein “upon accepting a job notification, one of the available drivers 150 becomes the scheduled driver”),
+receiving a start acceptance from the subset of the service providers (See paragraph 29, wherein “upon accepting a job notification, one of the available drivers 150 becomes the scheduled driver”),

-track the location data of the service provider after receipt of the start acceptance (See FIG. 14 and paragraph 64, wherein “the processor 405 determining if the driver arrived to begin the job, based on location data”),
+tracking location data of the subset of the service providers after receipt of the start acceptance (See FIG. 14 and paragraph 64, wherein “the processor 405 determining if the driver arrived to begin the job, based on location data”),

-notify the service requester of the start acceptance (See FIG. 6F, wherein service requesters are notified of acceptance) and an estimated arrival of the service provider (See paragraph 132, wherein the system may “send an electronic message comprising an indication of the assigned worker expected arrival time at the job beginning location”), and
+notifying the service requester of the start acceptance (See FIG. 6F, wherein service requesters are notified of acceptance) and an estimated arrival of the subset of the service providers (See paragraph 132, wherein the system may “send an electronic message comprising an indication of the assigned worker expected arrival time at the job beginning location”),

-Li discloses functionality to track the geolocation data of the service provider after receipt of the start acceptance (See paragraphs 117 and 120–121, in view of paragraphs 32–33, wherein a provider vehicle is tagged and tracked on a display); and
+Li discloses tracking the geolocation data of the subset of the service providers after receipt of the start acceptance (See paragraphs 117 and 120–121, in view of paragraphs 32–33, wherein a provider vehicle is tagged and tracked on a display);

-an estimated arrival of the service provider based on the geolocation data (See paragraphs 76 and 81, in view of paragraphs 32–33, wherein an estimated time of arrival is determined based on location and speed).
+an estimated arrival of the subset of the service providers based on the geolocation data (See paragraphs 76 and 81, in view of paragraphs 32–33, wherein an estimated time of arrival is determined based on location and speed); and

 Klibanov discloses a system directed to matching service providers to work assignments.
 Li discloses a system directed to matching service requests and vehicles.
 Each reference discloses a system directed to matching service requests to service providers.
 The technique of using geolocation monitoring is applicable to the system of Klibanov as they each share characteristics and capabilities, namely, they are directed to matching service requests to service providers.

-One of ordinary skill in the art would have recognized that applying the known technique of Li would have yielded predictable results and resulted in an improved system.
-It would have been recognized that applying the technique of Li to the teachings of Klibanov would have yielded predictable results because the level of ordinary skill in the art demonstrated by the references applied shows the ability to incorporate matching service requests to service providers into similar systems.
-Further, applying geolocation monitoring to Klibanov would have been recognized by those of ordinary skill in the art as resulting in an improved system that would allow more detailed analysis and more reliable results.
+One of ordinary skill in the art would have recognized that applying the known technique of Chen would have yielded predictable results and resulted in an improved system.
+It would have been recognized that applying the technique of Chen to the teachings of Klibanov and Li would have yielded predictable results because the level of ordinary skill in the art demonstrated by the references applied shows the ability to incorporate scheduling and fulfilling service requests into similar systems.
+Further, applying machine learning for identification of suitable providers to Klibanov and Li would have been recognized by those of ordinary skill in the art as resulting in an improved system that would allow more detailed analysis and more reliable results.

-Claims 2, 5, and 17: Klibanov discloses the system of claim 1, wherein the specific criteria used by the matching engine comprises at least one of: proximity of the service providers to the requested service location (See paragraph 6, wherein workers are notified based on proximity to the job location), availability of the service providers during the requested service timeframe (See FIG. 6F, in view of paragraph 85, wherein workers register availability times), and credentials of the service providers (See paragraph 67, wherein workers are selected based on a star rating).
+Claims 2 and 17: Klibanov discloses the system of claim 1, wherein the specific criteria comprises at least one of: proximity of the subset of the service providers to a requested service location (See paragraph 6, wherein workers are notified based on proximity to the job location), availability of the subset of the service providers during a requested service timeframe (See FIG. 6F, in view of paragraph 85, wherein workers register availability times), or credentials of the subset of the service providers (See paragraph 67, wherein workers are selected based on a star rating).

-Li disclose wherein the engine is further configured to provide real-time updates to the service requester and the service provider about the status of the service request (See paragraph 61, wherein the service request includes a real-time position of the passenger, and paragraph 66, wherein real time location status information for the vehicle is obtained; see also paragraphs 116–117 and 120–121, in view of paragraphs 32–33, wherein a requester and provider locations are tagged and tracked on a display).
+Li disclose wherein the operations further comprise providing real-time updates to the service requester and the subset of the service providers about a status of the service request (See paragraph 61, wherein the service request includes a real-time position of the passenger, and paragraph 66, wherein real time location status information for the vehicle is obtained; see also paragraphs 116–117 and 120–121, in view of paragraphs 32–33, wherein a requester and provider locations are tagged and tracked on a display).

 One of ordinary skill in the art would have recognized that applying the known technique of Li would have yielded predictable results and resulted in an improved system for the same reasons as stated above with respect to claim 1.